95anantsingh/nyu-greene-hpc/docs/source/Access.md

 ## SSH

+SSH (Secure Shell) is a secure remote login and administrating protocol that enables users to login to the remote servers or systems securely to perform their tasks.
+It allows users to login and works securely on the remote servers over an unsecured network.

 If you are connected to NYU network directly or through a VPN then you can simply `ssh` in your local terminal:

 ```bash